vic-zhong/AC3.2-MidtermElements/README.md

 nor will it receive any data.
 This is fine. **Check your console for confirmation** for the one data call you'll need this for.

+The needed headers are included in this method so you don't need to worry about your own FieldBook account.
 ```swift
 import Foundation